thauvette/strength-tracker/README.md

 TODO: stats view.

-TODO: change ux for super sets in wendler?
-Maybe add aux set, add super set?

-TODO: back up settings
+TODO: back up settings (move to indexedDb as well)

 TODO: styles not loading when offline - probably also want to remove code splitting

-TODO: finish cleaning up WendlerWorkout

 TODO: Screen always on? (currently only in chrome 84)

 TODO: Swipe on calendar view??

-TODO: Calendar should fill first and last week with prev/next month days

 TODO: clean up all naming conventions.

 TODO: more stats on exercise view (Charts)

-TODO: auto open next wendler day.

 TODO: non-wendler routines